Blendify/blender-manual/trunk/blender_docs/manual/render/freestyle/parameter_editor/line_style/geometry.rst

 Start and End
    These two options add the given amount of offset to the start (or end) point of the stroke, along the (2D) normal at those points.
-The effect is blended over the whole stroke, so if you, for example, set only *Start* to **50**, the start of the stroke is offset 50 pixels along its normal, the middle of the stroke, 25 pixels along its own normal, and the end point isn't moved.
+The effect is blended over the whole stroke, if you for example, set only *Start* to 50, the start of the stroke is offset 50 pixels along its normal, the middle of the stroke, 25 pixels along its own normal, and the end point isn't moved.

 X and Y